tristanHessell/mess-around/README.md

 - Add tests for log-in flow(?)
 - Add fixtures for stubbed data returned from spotify

 Move to rxjs

 - Inspiration: [this](<https://redux-saga.js.org/>)

+Simplify Webpack

+- remove all the unnecessary stuff from the create-react-app

 Figure out how to handle unsaved changes properly
   Save unsaved changes to session storage? - show indication that changes have been made in playlist list?